The Changing Face of Police Services5 minutes

 Millennials are digitally savvy and Gen Z cohorts are digital natives; therefore, they expect a seamless experience when using digital assets to complete daily tasks.
 According to Forbes, “Many Gen Zers are used to interacting with their devices via touch or increasingly via voice, since many grew up with smart home speakers or have been bossing Siri around for years.”
 Yesterday’s technology will no longer fulfill the needs or expectations of the younger workforce.

-Panasonic BLUE offers the connectivity that next generation officers expect with capabilities that easily connects officers to the public or to headquarters while effortlessly collecting and managing data while in the field.
-BLUE allows front-line officers to collect richer digital evidence, obtain witness statements and it features notes with tags that go directly to the RMS.
+The BLUE Digital Evidence Management Solution (BLUE DEM) by Panasonic offers the connectivity that next generation officers expect with capabilities that easily connects officers to the public or to headquarters while effortlessly collecting and managing data while in the field.
+BLUE DEM allows front-line officers to collect richer digital evidence, obtain witness statements and it features notes with tags that go directly to the RMS.
 Not only is digital evidence easy to collect, but the metadata orchestration simplifies data management once the digital assets are uploaded into the infrastructure.
 When the data is uploaded, the digital evidence management system will automatically store each piece of information based on the metadata associated with each file.
 Simplifying these tasks not only make police officers’ everyday tasks more streamlined and efficient, but it specifically appeals to the younger officers on the police services teams.

 Gen Z wants to make a positive impact on the world